 |Jiandui || |

-In Wenzhou area along China's east coast, people will eat thin pancakes on the festival.
+In Wenzhou area along China's east coast, people will eat thin pancakes as the Duanwu Festival food.
 When the soft and thin pancakes are finished, roll them with inside fillings like Chinese chives, diced fry-eggs, mushrooms and meat.
 And then eat the wrapped bundles, which enable people to taste different flavors just in one bite.

-Drinking realgar wine during the Dragon Boat Festival is a tradition kept for generations, and kids’ cheek and forehead will also be rubbed with the wine.
+Realgar wine is also a popular Dragon Boat Festival food kept for generations, and kids’ cheek and forehead will also be rubbed with the wine.
 It is believed that the wine can dispel sickness, poisonous stuff and evil spirits.
 Now the realgar wine is not much liked by people, as there is tinny toxicant in it after being heated.